 1. Pinecrest

 Pinecrest Lake is a picturesque lake and town located in Stanislaus National Forest.
-The picturesque lake is three hours east of San Francisco and is perfect for taking in the winter views.
+The lake is three hours east of San Francisco and is perfect for taking in the winter views.
 There is a moderate 4-mile hiking trail around the lake, and the area is famous for skiing in the winter months.
 Be sure to check out the Sonora Pass hiking trails or nearby Dodge Ridge.

 2. Dodge Ridge